lmuntaner/tech-introduction-product-people/docs/recommended-prework/first-js-program.md

 node app.js
 ```

-You should see in the screen:
+You should see the result in the screen:

 ```bash
 Hello, world!